Galdan Boshugtu Khan: War with the Qing

 By his victory in 1688, Galdan had driven the Khalkhas into the arms of the Qing and made himself a military threat to the Manchus.
 Unfortunately for Galdan, the Kangxi Emperor was unusually vigorous and warlike.
-While he was fighting in Eastern Mongolia, his nephew Tsewang Rabtan seized the Dzungarian throne in 1689.
+While he was fighting in Eastern Mongolia, his nephew Tsewang Rabtan seized the Dzungarian throne in 1689 and provided intelligence against Galdan to the Qing at several points during the war.
 After a series of successful battles in the Khangai Mountains, at Lake Olgoi and Ulahui River, he approached the Great Wall of China.
 The Khalkha leaders retreated to Inner Mongolia with their troops and the Khalkha territory fell under Galdan's rule.
 The Qing deceived him to arrive near Beijing saying that they needed a treaty, but ambushed him at the battle of Ulan Butung, which was fought 350 kilometers directly north of Beijing near the western headwaters of the Liao River at the southern end of the Greater Khingan.
 Galdan's troops were seriously defeated by the Khalkha troops supported by the Qing army and Galdan retreated back to Khalkha.

 Defeat and death

 In 1696 Galdan was on the upper Kherlen River east of modern Ulaanbaatar.
 Kangxi's plan was to personally lead an army northwest to Galdan while sending a second army north from the Ordos Desert to block his escape.
 Kangxi reached the Kherlen, found Galdan gone, but was forced to turn back due to lack of supplies.
 On 12 June 1696, the same day Kangxi turned back, Galdan blundered into the western army and was disastrously defeated at Terelj's Zuunmod near the upper Tuul River east of Ulan Bator.
 Galdan's wife, Queen Anu, was killed during the battle and the Manchus captured 20,000 cattle and 40,000 sheep.
 Galdan fled with his remaining 40 or 50 men.
 He gathered a few thousand followers who later deserted due to hunger.
 Failing in his objectives of usurping the Khaan's throne of Mongolia and the dreams of achieving greatness and with nowhere to go but facing imminent threat of being captured by the Manchus or Tsewang Rabtan, he killed himself by taking poison on 4 April 1697 in the Altai Mountains near Khovd with only 300 of his followers staying with him.
 He was succeeded by Tsewang Rabtan who had revolted against him.

-A son and a daughter of Galdan remained in Tsewang Araptan's household along with a lama wanted by the Kangxi Emperor for desertion and for assisting Galdan.
-In 1698, Tsewang Araptan was forced to deliver the three of them to Beijing along with Galdan's ashes, which were then scattered on the military parade ground in the city.
+A son and a daughter of Galdan remained in Tsewang Rabtan's household along with a lama wanted by the Kangxi Emperor for desertion and for assisting Galdan.
+In 1698, Tsewang Rabtan was forced to deliver the three of them to Beijing along with Galdan's ashes, which were then scattered on the military parade ground in the city.
 Although the lama was executed, Kangxi spared the daughter and son, and Galdan's other son, Septen Bailsur, who had been in prison until this time.
 They were all pardoned and housed in Beijing where they died.